 REVIEW ︎︎︎ George Criddle, Here’s what we know, Memo Review

+Two car seat headrest TVs on fabricated aluminium stands at the artists eye heights.
 Video slideshows of screenshots from mapping software, moving around/discovering monuments to ‘Australian’ colonial ‘explorers’, interspersed with stills from car advertisements

-Slide projector with carousel playing 80 slides of artists photography on rotation
+Slide projector and carousel playing 80 slides of artists photography on rotation; travelogue accompanied with narration by the artists (length variable), sound design by Bonnie Cummings

 Mark